WesterdijkInstitute/iTOL_Label_Generator/README.md

 - `tree.nwk` – phylogenetic tree
 - `metadata.csv / .tsv / .xlsx` – tabular metadata

-This dataset is derived from a published open-access study and has been used for demonstration purposes.
+This dataset is a subset from a published open-access study and has been used for demonstration purposes.

 > Rhodes, J., Abdolrasouli, A., Dunne, K. et al. Population genomics confirms acquisition of drug-resistant Aspergillus fumigatus infection by humans from the environment.
 Nat Microbiol 7, 663–674 (2022). https://doi.org/10.1038/s41564-022-01091-2